How Many Neutrons Does Oxygen Have

 Beyond the Basics: Nuclear Binding Energy and Isotope Stability

 The stability of an isotope is closely related to its nuclear binding energy.
 This represents the energy required to separate the nucleus into its individual protons and neutrons.
 Isotopes with higher binding energies are generally more stable.
-The neutron number plays a critical role in determining the binding energy; an optimal neutron-to-proton ratio leads to a higher binding energy and greater stability.
+Which means the neutron number plays a critical role in determining the binding energy; an optimal neutron-to-proton ratio leads to a higher binding energy and greater stability.
 The shell model of the nucleus, which describes the energy levels of protons and neutrons within the nucleus, further elucidates this relationship.
 Isotopes with completely filled nuclear shells exhibit enhanced stability.

 Advanced Concepts: Nuclear Reactions and Isotope Production